pschiffmann/zone_di.dart/README.md

 }
 ```

+# Async calls

-Notice that this even works for asynchronous code – multiple scopes can be executed concurrently without values leaking from one context into the other.
+Scopes also work across asynchronous calls – multiple scopes can be executed concurrently without values leaking from one context into the other.

 ```dart
 Future delay1Sec() => Future.delayed(Duration(seconds: 1));